-After a sexual assault occurs, the most important step is to get to a safe place.
+After a relationship violence, sexual misconduct or stalking occurs, the most important step is to get to a safe place.
 Your safety is the number one concern.

 It is also important to preserve any evidence.
 Should you decide now or at a future date to report a crime or policy violation, seek a protective/restraining order, or file a civil lawsuit, the preservation of evidence is important.